joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

  * You can different on security level, with a premium communication service that is fully end-to-end protected in an unbroken chain, even if you share network resources with other Telcos.
 You can be the most secure communication link that the customer doesn’t have to trust from a data access point of view.
  * You can provide service and application developer partners with a new security tool that protects their data through the full data lifecycle.
  * You can offer storage or cloud services to customers with sensitive information.
 You store their encrypted data, but have no access to keys and thus no access to the data itself.
+ * If the Telco provide message broker services like MQTT for IoT, HYKER uniquely adds an end-to-end encryption layer that fully follows the traffic patterns of one-to-many publish-subscribe communication, enabling a data producer to encrypt the data without knowing the recipient(s).

 ### Surveillance